-Attested: ND Conderco; Condecor at position 144 in the Ravenna Cosmography
+Attested: Conderco in the Notitia Dignitatum; Condecor at position 144 in the Ravenna Cosmography

 Where: Benwell Roman fort on Hadrian's Wall, inside modern Newcastle upon Tyne, at NZ21596477, perched on a hill about 100m above the river.